2023 EFL League Two play-off final: Post-match

 After the game, Simpson described Carlisle's promotion as a "massive achievement", commenting that "things like this don't come easy", especially as he felt that the club's players had been written off at the beginning of the season.
 He praised Stockport and his opposite number, stating that they had a "really strong plan in place" and reasons to be optimistic.
-Reflecting on his team's defeat, Challinor mentioned said: "we've had the emotions of a penalty shoot-out win and loss within the space of a week.
+Reflecting on his team's defeat, Challinor said: "we've had the emotions of a penalty shoot-out win and loss within the space of a week.
 But these experiences, we have to use them and learn from them to turn them into a positive."

 Carlisle's stay in League One was limited to one season, as they were relegated back to League Two at the end of the 2023–24 season.
-Simpson left the club in September 2024 after a poor start to the season, but the club were relegated again in 2024–25, dropping to the National League.
+Simpson left the club in September 2024 after a poor start to the season, and the club were relegated again in 2024–25, dropping to the National League.
 Stockport went on to become League Two champions in 2023–24, earning promotion to League One a year after they missed out at Wembley.
-In 2024–25, their first season in that division they finished in third place, earning a place in the play-offs for promotion to the EFL Championship, although they were eliminated at the semi-final stage.
+In 2024–25, their first season in that division, they finished in third place, earning a place in the play-offs for promotion to the EFL Championship, although they were eliminated at the semi-final stage.